KISDinteractive/fundamentals22w/README.md

 <details>
 <summary style="font-size:14px"><b>View Course Description</b></summary>
 <p>
 Code and algorithms are the materials from which essential aspects of our social, cultural and economic future are built.
 When designing these interactive systems and objects, a substantial understanding of the underlying technology (hardware) and the executed algorithm or program code (software) is essential.
-With the increase of such systems in everyday life, there is an increasing need to approach these topics in the context of design studies (especially in interaction/interface/product design) and to develop the ability to develop such prototypes.
+With the increase of such systems in everyday life, there is an increasing need to approach these topics in the context of design studies (especially in interaction/interface/product design) and to develop the ability to develop such prototypes.</p><p>

 In this crash course (5 longer sessions with breaks) we learn the absolute basics of programming and look at individual aspects of the subject complex: What is a programming language and why are there so many of them?
 On which devices and platforms does which code run and how do I get it on there?
-How and where do I write, develop and store code and how do I execute it?
+How and where do I write, develop and store code and how do I execute it?</p><p>

 No previous knowledge is required for participation.
 Directly after the course, there will be two further "Interactive Systems [Application]" courses in which you can apply what you have learned.
 Insofar as these can be chosen, it is recommended to attend one or, if you are interested, both courses.
 </p></details>